We all have a tendency to live day to day based on habits. Some of these habits are good, and some of them lead to destruction.

 If we make all the right choices, but we don’t prioritize our life partner, what are we pursuing?
 The future I envision and want to reach includes Andrea because I want her in my future.

-Part of my motivation for reaching financial freedom is to be able to make great memories with my spouse.
+Part of my motivation for reaching financial freedom is to make great memories with my spouse.
 I don’t want to have all of this free time to myself!
 That seems boring and depressing.

 Learning to be a better husband and partner helps our relationship and financial future.
 We each have dreams, and I want both of us to be happy together.
-There are tons of mistakes I’ve made in our marriage that I want to avoid in the future.
+I've made tons of mistakes in our marriage that I want to avoid in the future.

 Buying Expensive Cars